Siragon/exdroid-app-sop/README.md

 Exdroid App SOP
 ===============

-Standard Operating Procedure for the device exdroid.
-App for deploy the customization of system android.
+Standard Operating Procedure for the device exdroid. <br/> App for deploy the customization of system android. <br/>
+This Standard operating procedure should be run under Windows/GNU/Mac OS.

 License
 =======